- Download our Moving to Melbourne Guide (PDF)

 Cycling in Melbourne

-Melbourne is a cycle-friendly city and has an extensive network of bicycle paths and cycle lanes.
-These are utilised regularly for commuting to and from work, and for recreation.
+Melbourne is a cycle-friendly city with an extensive network of bicycle paths and cycle lanes.
+These are regularly used for commuting to and from work and for recreation.

-Melbourne also has an innovative electric bicycle sharing system known as Lime (formerly JUMP).
+Melbourne also has an innovative electric bicycle-sharing system known as Lime.
 Anyone wishing to hire a Lime bike can do so through the Uber or Lime app.

 Expat Health Insurance